Manage your registered trade mark

 - using the trade mark on promotional material or in advertising

-- prepare to counterfeit your goods (eg use your mark on packaging, labels, etc prior to making counterfeits)
+- preparing to counterfeit your goods (eg use your mark on packaging, labels, etc prior to making counterfeits)

-- use a company name that conflicts with your trade mark
+- using a company name that conflicts with your trade mark

 If someone has infringed on your unregistered trade mark, or if your infringement case is unlikely to succeed, you may want to consider passing off action.

 Trade mark disputes are typically handled under civil law.
 You can file legal proceedings for trade mark infringement either through:

 Some types of proceedings you can only file through one or the other.

 If you pursue court litigation, you can use the Chancery Division of the High Court of Northern Ireland if your claim is complex or valuable.
 There are no limits to legal costs or damages you can claim.

 If it is necessary to go through a legal process, both sides will have to file evidence in support of their side of the dispute.
 Once that happens, you will be offered one of two possibilities:

 - to attend a hearing - at which the evidence can be questioned or discussed